dateng2016/notes/voice_agent.md

 If need to send sms to manager to feedback complaints or compliments.

 If catering is needed -> name phone -> email / sms

+## 7.15 Initial Flow Design

+Customer picks up the call

+1. Check the time -> normal greeting / after-hour greeting

+2. Check intention

+3. Functionalities:
+    - General questions (store hours, policy check, etc)
+    - Order status check -> API call
+    - Transfer to live agent for any necessary issues
+    - Place an order
+        - `supportPhoneOrder` == true -> Phone call
+        - `supportPhoneOrder` == false -> Send link after the call
+    - Reservation
+        - if catering -> transfer
+        else
+        - `supportReservation` == true -> Phone Call
+        - `supportReservation` == false -> Reject
+    - Direction
+        - We can give the address as per request
+        - We can also send out SMS with a Google Map URI
+    - Taking complaints or Kudos
+        - Go to email/SMS???.

+4 Webhook
+    - Initial webhook -> fetch dynamic variable
+    - API for order status check

+5. DB Design
+    - AI_receptionist_agent_settings
+        - company_id, agent_phone_number, transfer number
+        - agent_phone_number(this can be used as primary key), company_id, transfer_number, created_at, updated_at, active_status.
+    - google_business_info_for_ai_receptionist (This should be updated daily)
+        - TBD